 Tinkercad could be used in numerous ways, from creating designs based on a scientific concept to being featured in a unit or class on 3D design and printing.
 For example, in a challenge-based lesson, students could design a solution to an authentic problem from their community.
 Students could be asked to think of some problem that a physical object could solve and then be given a couple of weeks to design and test their solutions.
 Alternatively, students who are engaged with Minecraft in schools can extend their play-create experience by importing Tinkercad objects.
 Imagine the possibilities of students bringing literature, math, and even foreign language concepts to life by designing and printing objects around class content.
 Even if a classroom doesn't have a 3D printer, students can order prints of their creations from Tinkercad partners who produce and ship them.
 Each print job can cost a bit of money, though, depending on the size and materials chosen.

 Tinkercad is a free, kid-friendly online computer-aided design (CAD) program where users can design, modify, and print 3D objects.
 3D printing has become a given in much of today's tech-rich environment, but students are still fascinated by both the capabilities and the process of such innovations.
-Available to anyone with an internet connection via a web browser (Chrome is recommended), Tinkercad makes it easy for students to learn a staple of the design process -- combining multiple simple objects to make more complex shapes.
-It also allows students to design their own shapes or pick shapes to subtract from their projects, providing an easy way to create arches, holes, or whatever, using negative space as a tool.
-Beyond these two basic procedures, students also get a slew of other tools at their disposal, such as stretching, rotating, and deforming -- similar to tools you’d find in a 2-D photo-editing program.
-Even better, designers can order 3-D prints of their creations, making it very easy to design their own smartphone cases, custom LEGO pieces, or whatever they can imagine making with flexible combinations of 3D objects.
+Available to anyone with an internet connection via a web browser (Chrome is recommended), Tinkercad makes it easy for students to learn a staple of the design process: combining multiple simple objects to make more complex shapes.
+It also allows students to design their own shapes or pick shapes to subtract from their projects, providing an easy way to create arches or holes using negative space as a tool.
+Beyond these two basic procedures, students also get a slew of other tools at their disposal, such as stretching, rotating, and deforming.
+Even better, designers can order 3D prints of their creations, making it very easy to create their own smartphone cases, custom Lego pieces, or whatever they can imagine making with flexible combinations of 3D objects.

 Key Standards Supported